torus-digital/torus_cms/README.md

 Torus CMS is standalone and can be added to any static site.
 There is no need to migrate your site, learn a new language or do any maintenance.

-Our Mission is to make the internet lighter.

-It's estimated that more than 1/3 of tha global servers are idle, wasting energy unnecesareley
+Our Mission: To make the internet lighter.
+It's estimated that more than 1/3 of tha global servers are idle, wasting energy unnecesareley.

- We believe our tool will help  people transition to serverless/static sites and as a result reduce the percentage of idle servers which waste energy.
+We believe Torus will help  people transition to serverless/static sites and as a result reduce the percentage of idle servers.

 **We have ambitious plans for Torus.
 Check out our main_project board for more info and updates**